-The poet addresses political leaders and the leaders at the various organisations.
+The poet addresses political leaders and the leaders of various organizations.

-Many leaders pretend saying they are democratic buts they are autocratic in actions.
+Many leaders pretend to say they are democratic buts they are autocratic in their actions.
 They pretend to be honest and pure, but they are fraudsters and purse robbers.
 This action is hypocrisy!

-You will see many leaders claiming that their ways of governance is the best but their actions show that they are traitors.
-They always say drug abuse should be abolished but they themselves are involved in drug dealing.
+You will see many leaders claiming that their ways of governance are the best but their actions show that they are traitors.
+They always say drug abuse should be abolished but they are involved in drug dealing.
 Is that not hypocrisy?

 These leaders preach peace but they are terrorists.
 They pretend as if they were fighting corruption but in action they are corrupt.
-They will tell the masses to obey the laws as if they themselves respect the laws, but in action they are law-breakers.
+They will tell the masses to obey the laws as if they themselves are laws, but in action they are law-breakers.
 This is hypocrisy!